 Use it up.
 Add an extra coat or paint something else.
 Use an old piece of cardboard, some scrap lumber, or the inside of your garage.
 Let the empty can dry and recycle it.

-Recycle Latex Paint at a Kane County Recycles Collection Event: A per-container recycling fee will apply at the events, payable by the resident, with cash or check, as follows:
+Recycle it at a Kane County Recycles Collection Event: A per-container recycling fee will apply at the events, payable by the resident, with cash or check, as follows:

 LATEX PAINT COST